 Does ADHD increase the risk of car accidents and alcohol problems?

 Driving carries special risks for teens with ADHD.
 They are two to four times more likely to have an accident than young drivers who do not have ADHD.
 Adolescents with ADHD are impulsive, more likely to take risks, to assess the situation while being drunk, and chasing after sharp sensations.
 All these features increase the likelihood of a car accident and, as a result, serious injury.
 However, studies show that adolescents with ADHD who take prescribed drugs have a significantly reduced risk of car accidents.

 Adolescents with ADHD are more prone to excessive alcohol use than their healthy peers.
 In addition, alcohol aggravates their problems.
 Clinical studies have confirmed that adolescents in ADHD twice as often abused alcohol for half a year before research, and also twice as likely to be addicted to drugs, and three times more often these substances are heavier than marijuana.

 Proper treatment of ADHD in adolescents can reduce the risk of later alcohol or drug dependence.

 What treatment is recommended for teens with ADHD?

-When it comes to treating ADHD in adolescents, many different options are considered.
+When it comes to treating ADHD in adolescents who have an ADHD diagnosis meridian id, many different options are considered.
 Some experts believe that only behavioral therapy will suffice.
 However, according to the National Institute of Psychiatry, about 80% of patients who needed medical treatment in childhood, need it and being teenagers.